1 October – 9 October 2017 (Sold out)

-In October 2016 I will lead a private group of photographers into two of Botswana’s premier wildlife areas – The Selinda and the Chobe.
+In October 2017 Grant and Helena Atkinson will lead a private group of photographers into two of Botswana’s premier wildlife areas – The Selinda and the Chobe.
 This safari includes five days in the Selinda Concession and three days exploring the Chobe River on a luxury houseboat!
+We have chosen to keep this safari to a maximum of only 6 photographers/travellers, and two photo leaders.
+This makes for a relaxed experience and translates into lots of quality time with the leaders.
+It also means there will be added opportunity to benefit from the leader’s wealth of experience in this region.
 These are some of Botswana’s top destinations when it comes to wildlife safaris and we are running this trip during what is arguably Botswana’s best game-viewing season.
 The latter half of September and all of October is northern Botswana’s dry season and much of the wildlife, particularly elephants, gather along the permanent waterways.
 We focus our safari around these two perennial rivers to take maximum advantage of dry-season wildlife concentrations.

 We have carefully chosen two quite different locations that together offer a wide variety of wild subject matter.
 Our time in the Selinda will be spent mostly doing game drives in search of some of the charismatic animal species that the area is known for including lions, leopards, elephants and African wild dogs.
 On the Chobe River, we will make use of the extreme flexibility and comfort provided by a luxury houseboat for our base.
 Our excursions will be made in special photographic boats.
 The Chobe is well-known for offering some of the best photographic opportunities for elephant, hippo, Nile crocodile and a myriad of bird species.
 The timing of the trip means that a large number of water-dependant species will be close to the permanent water sources, two of which are the Selinda Spillway and the Chobe River.

-- We will have private Land cruiser game-viewing vehicles at Selinda, with only 1 person per row of seating (the vehicles have 3 rows behind the driver, plus a seat next to the driver if you want to be lower down to the ground).
+- We will have private Land cruiser game-viewing vehicles at both locations in Selinda concession, with only 1 person per row of seating (the vehicles have 3 rows behind the driver, plus a seat next to the driver if you want to be lower down to the ground).

 - The very-low number of guests permitted in the Selinda Concession means we can drive off-road at any time, enabling us to respectfully follow and photograph the wildlife as they go about their lives.